koji-project/koji/docs/source/using_the_koji_build_system.rst

 with ``fedora-cert -v``.

-the following are downloaded automatically by fedora-packager-setup and dont need to be manually setup
+the following are downloaded automatically by fedora-packager-setup and don't need to be manually setup

 ``~/.fedora-upload-ca.cert`` (The certificate for the Certificate Authority used to sign the user keys.) : It can be manually downloaded